Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Returning to Highway 56, you’ll continue for just a few hundred meters before reaching the turnoff on the opposite (left) side of the highway to the Star Mine Suspension Bridge (or Rosedale Suspension Bridge) in tiny Rosedale.

-The 117-meter pedestrian-only suspension bridge across the Red Deer river is another of the top attractions in the greater Drumheller area.
+The 117-meter pedestrian-only suspension bridge across the Red Deer river used to be another top attractions in the greater Drumheller area.
 It was originally built in 1931 to provide access to Star Mine for the workers.

-Unfortunately, the bridge remains closed as of 2022 due to structural concerns.
+Unfortunately, the bridge has been closed for a few years now due to structural concerns.
+It remains closed as of early 2024.
 It may be quite a while before it is fixed up and reopened, but I’ll update this space when it does!
 Until then, locals ask that you don’t visit the bridge, and the entrance to it is blocked.

 Hoodoos Trail is a small collection of especially beautiful hoodoos (columns of rock with a large, often flat stone on top created by wind erosion).
 The “trail” in Hoodoos trail refers to a small walking path loop viewing platforms around the hoodoos, but sometimes also refers to the 15-kilometer (15-minute) drive from Drumheller town south to the hoodoos.